What is a Breadboard?

 (answer: Digital port 2)

-If you liked these projects, be sure to check out my 25 Arduino Projects workbook.
+Secondly, if you liked these projects, be sure to check out my 25 Arduino Projects workbook.
 This workbook includes a full-color wiring diagram and challenge prompts.
 For added difficulty, we’ve included “Extra Challenges,” questions, and prompts that can guide you through the answer.
 Get your copy, today!